Law of Computer Technology

 Wolfson, Electronic Fingerprints, Doing Away with the Conception of Computer-Generated Records as Hearsay (24 pp.)

 7. SCIENTIFIC EVIDENCE (Tuesday, Sep.
-19, 2023) – Some trials involve opinions.
+17, 2024) – Some trials involve opinion evidence.
 For example, what was the cause of the Minneapolis bridge collapse?
 Did the software substantially perform according to its manual?
 Does this technological measure effectively control access to a copyrighted work or not?
 These are scientific matters not within the skill of either the judge or jury, so must be proven through expert testimony.
 Who is an expert?
 How do they qualify?
 What happens when experts disagree (they always do in a lawsuit)?
 How can an expert be challenged?
 When are scientific theories recognized by courts?

 Reading: Daubert v.
 Merrell Dow, 509 U.S. 579 (1993) (14 pp. -- the principal case on expert qualifications)